socpriya/Socrates-blog/_posts/blogs/2018-01-29-expose-ML-model-as-REST-API.md

 ---
 layout: post
-title: How to expose a Machine Learning Model as REST API (using Flask)?
+title: How to build a Web App for a Machine Learning model using Flask micro framework?
 category: blog
 ---

-To realize the true benefit of a Machine Learning model it has to be deployed onto production environment and should start predicting outcomes for a business problem.
-Most of the Data Scientists know how to extract data from multiple data sources, combine, clean, and consolidate data, perform feature engineering, extract features, train multiple models, ensemble, validate, and test the models.
-But what they lack is, how to take a trained model onto production.
+To realize the true benefit of a Machine Learning model it has to be deployed onto a production environment and should start predicting outcomes for a business problem.
+Most Data Scientists know how to extract data from multiple data sources, combine, clean, and consolidate data, perform feature engineering, extract features, train multiple models, ensemble, validate, and test the models.
+But what they lack is how to take a trained model onto production.
 {: .text-justify}

-Well, there are multiple ways to deploy a model in production.
-But in this post, we will go through the process of creating a basic model and deploy it as REST API web service using Flask - a Python web framework, step-by-step.
-These steps are executed in Windows Operating System.
-But for Linux, Ubuntu, and other OS, this should work seamlessly by adopting relevant syntax.
 {: .text-justify}

 ## **<span style="color:blue">Steps:</span>**